 Another more common cause of secondary adrenal insufficiency occurs when people who take corticosteroids for treatment of chronic conditions, such as asthma or arthritis, abruptly stop taking the corticosteroids.

-Perched atop each of your kidneys, your adrenal glands produce hormones that help regulate your metabolism, immune system, blood pressure and other essential functions.
-Although small, these glands ...
+Perched on top of each of your kidneys, your adrenal glands produce hormones that help regulate your metabolism, immune system, blood pressure and other essential functions.
+Although small, these ...

 Preparing for your appointment

 You're likely to start by seeing your family doctor or a general practitioner.
 However, in some cases when you call to set up an appointment, you may be referred to an endocrinologist.